Bellingham Maritime Injuries Attorneys

-If you were injured while serving your employer’s vessel or while working on a shore or harbor as a longshoreman, harbor worker, fisherman, crabber, longliner, fish processor, factory trawler, gill netter, seiner, dragger or deckhand you have rights under maritime and admiralty laws.
-Commercial maritime workers, often called seamen, take on a high risk for injury on the job; serious maritime accidents include loss of limbs or drowning due to ship sinkings.
+If you were injured while serving your employer’s vessel as a seaman or while working on a shore or harbor as a longshoreman, harbor worker, fisherman, crabber, longliner, fish processor, factory trawler, gill netter, seiner, dragger, deckhand or in another commercial maritime position; you have rights under maritime and admiralty laws – and a maritime injury attorney can help.
+Understanding maritime injuries and how the law works can be confusing, but Tario & Associates P.S. can bridge that gap.
+Commercial maritime workers, often called seamen, take on a high risk for injury on the job; serious maritime accidents may involve loss of limbs, burns from ship fires, drowning due to ship sinkings, and wrongful death.

 Common maritime accidents involve:

-In the tragic event of a wrongful death there are protections provided under the Jones Act.
+In the tragic event of a wrongful death, there are protections provided under the Jones Act.
 The person considered the personal representative of a seaman / crew member who died on shore or within three nautical miles from shore, may bring a wrongful death claim under the Jones Act.
-This representative is typically representing the surviving widow or husband and children.
+This representative is typically representing the surviving widow and/or the children.
 In the absence of these relationships then the employee’s parents, siblings, or others dependent on the seaman may be represented

-Since 1979, the maritime injury attorneys at Tario & Associates, P.S. have been advocating for victims who were seriously injured or died as a result of maritime accidents that occurred on commercial fishing vessels, crab boats, off-shore barges, docks, and other maritime locations.
+Since 1979, the Bellingham maritime accident lawyers at Tario & Associates, P.S. have been advocating for victims in Alaska and down the West Coast who were seriously injured or died as a result of maritime accidents that occurred on commercial fishing vessels, crab boats, off-shore barges, docks, cruise ships and other maritime locations.
 Maritime injury laws are specific and can be quite complicated; we will help you identify whether you have a case and fight for the compensation you deserve.

 We believe your well being and the well being of your family is more important than money or legal action.
 However, if you or a loved one has suffered an injury at sea, you may be entitled to damages to help compensate for your losses.